Scaling limit of the invasion percolation cluster on a regular tree: Scaling simple sin-trees and their segments

 \section{Scaling simple sin-trees and their segments}

-The goal of this section is to establish the convergence of the rescaled paths encoding suitable sequences of well chosen segments.
+The goal of this section is to establish the convergence of the rescaled paths encoding suitable sequences of well-chosen segments.
 In order to cover the separate cases at once, we will work in a slightly more general context than might seem necessary.
-We first look at a sequence of particular sin-trees $\mathbf{T}^k$ for which the vertices adjacent to the backbone generate i.i.d.\ subcritical (or critical) Galton-Watson trees.
-The law of such a tree is determined by the branching law on these Galton-Watson trees and the degrees along the backbone.
-If the degrees along the backbone do not behave too erratically and the percolation parameter scales correctly then the sequence of Lukaciewicz paths $\bV^k$ has a scaling limit.
+We first look at a sequence of particular sin-trees $\mathbf{T}^k$ for which the vertices adjacent to the backbone generate i.i.d. subcritical (or critical) Galton--Watson trees.
+The law of such a tree is determined by the branching law on these Galton--Watson trees and the degrees along the backbone.
+If the degrees along the backbone do not behave too erratically and the percolation parameter scales correctly, then the sequence of Lukaciewicz paths $\bV^k$ has a scaling limit.\vadjust{\goodbreak}

 The results for the IIC follow directly.
 Also, we determine the scaling limits of the paths encoding a sequence of subtrees obtained by truncations at suitably vertices on the backbones of $\mathbf{T}^k$.
-These will be important intermediate results in the proofs of Theorems~\ref{T:right_scale} and \ref{T:two_sided_scale}.
+These will be important intermediate results in the proofs of Theorems~\ref{Trightscale} and~\ref{Ttwosidedscale}.